Package Torello.Java

 .

-FILE FORMAT: The formatting of the file is not too particular.
+The Formatting-Requirements of the file aren't very particular.
 The'flag'

 parameter'isCSV'

-is set to FALSE, all numbers must be separated by some amount of white-space.
-Multiple numbers may still be placed on a single line (as long as there is white-space between them) even if'isCSV'
+, each number in the file should be separated by some amount (at least one character) of White-Space.
+Multiple numbers may still be placed on a single line - as long as there is White-Space between them).

-NUMBER FORMAT: The numbers in this text-file must be parse-able by Java'sclass java.lang.Integer
+The numbers in this Text-File must be parse-able by Java classjava.lang.Integer

 - Parameters: